franzvrolijk/react-router-theme/readme.md

 }
 ```

-### Custom loader and action
+#### Custom loader and action

-Feel free to use a custom loader or action for the given route, the only constraints are:
+Feel free to use a custom loader and/or action for the given route, the only constraints are:

-- loader response must contain theme under key `theme` (see `getThemeFromCookie`)
+- loader response must contain theme under key `theme` (provided by `getThemeFromCookie()`)

 ```ts
 const loader = async (args) => {